hodyama/TasksWorkersSimulator/README.md

 # CrowdScore
 A GUI for TaskWorkerSimulator:
--Define the configuration for a simulation
+- Define the configuration for a simulation
--Run the simulator
+- Run the simulator
--and create graphical results from the generated data.
+- and create graphical results from the generated data.

 This GUI wrote using Python-Kivy .